The Civil Right Movement in 1960’s America.

 Civil Rights in America is a fascinating story but also vast and we only scratch the surface and highlight the salient points of the story.
 If we have enough time at the end, we can discuss where we are today in relation to civil rights.
-Following a coloured President (Obama) to the current President (Trump) and with a new President elect (Joe Biden) waiting in the wings, we will try to establish if race relations have improved or diminished in the last 50 years since the end of the “classical phase”
+Following a coloured President (Obama) then a controversial one (Trump) and currently a more traditional one (Biden), we will try to establish if race relations have improved or diminished over the past 60 years since the end of the Classic Phase

 Course enrolment for this block is now closed…

 - Classes commence remotely via Zoom, Wednesday 18/08/2021, 18:30pm – 20:30pm for 6 weeks until 22/09/2021.